microchip-pic-avr-examples/pic18f57q43-curiosity-adcc-3-dma-mplab-melody/README.md

 ```

 ## adConfig[n] configuration and data arrays:
-The configuration data table is an n-element GPR array; for this project N=3.
+The configuration data table is an N-element GPR array; for this project N=3.
 There is one configuration for each of the three sensors, but any number of configurations may be provided.
 NUM_ADCONFIG will be determined by the compiler and each element is preloaded with the appropriate configuration values.
 The data structure members have a 1:1 correspondence with the special function registers (SFR) in the ADCC.
 The configuration data includes the channel selector, acquisition and precharge times, and other parameters.

 *Note:* Some elements, like ADACQ, are shown as 16-bit members.
 These correspond to two 8-bit SFRs in the ADCC register map that are accessed using two 8-bit data transfers in little-endian order.
 This is a feature of many PIC register maps.